-Clinical classification of myocardial imfarction.Type 1Spontaneous myocardial infarction related to ischaemia due to a primary
+Clinical classification of myocardial imfarction.

 On occasion, patients may manifest more than one type of myocardial infarction simultaneously or sequentially.
 It should also be noted that the term myocardial infarction does not include myocardial cell death associated with mechanical injury from coronary artery bypass grafting (CABG), for example ventricular venting, or manipulation of the heart; nor does it include myocardial necrosis due to miscellaneous causes, e.g. renal failure, heart failure, cardioversion, electrophysiological ablation, sepsis, myocarditis, cardiac toxins, or infiltrative diseases.